 If the backup hasn’t failed but is flagged with a freshness warning, it may still be in progress.
-The asset stores are large and backups can take a long time, check whether the duplicity process is still running (e.g. using
+The asset stores are large and backups can take a long time.
+Check whether the duplicity process is still running using

-- the user that the backup normally runs as, eg.
+- The user that the backup normally runs as - for example

-- the archive directory used as a local cache, eg.
+- The archive directory used as a local cache - for example

-sudo -iin these commands is important because it prevents GPG from using keyrings in your own user’s home directory.
+sudo -iin the following commands is important because it prevents GPG from using keyrings in your user’s home directory.

 Start by checking the status of the destination to see what backups succeeded recently: